binusada/LotteryApp/README.md

 # Welcome to Lottery APP!

-The Lottery App reads lottery draw details from a JSON file (which was added to the project's assets folder) and displays them as a list on the home screen.
+The Lottery App reads lottery draw details from a JSON file (added to the project's assets folder) and displays them as a list on the home screen.
 When you click on individual draws, the app shows a detailed view of the draw.

 Few UI enhancement
 1. Show price money in millions and billions instead of long numbers on screen